FHantke/brave-browser-wiki/Chromium-rebases.md

 %s/Google/Brave/g
 ```

+Do a commit for the updated source strings, `grd` files.

 Run this to detect new strings and push them to Transifex, it will also push up the translations for those strings automatically.
 If you need access talk to devops.